-At our Columbus campus, you can take the first steps towards your nursing career with the CCNE accredited* Bachelor of Science in Nursing (BSN) degree program.
-The three-year BSN program has no wait lists or prerequisites, giving our BSN students the opportunity to earn their degrees faster than the traditional four-year institutions.
+At our Columbus campus, you can take the first steps towards your nursing career with the CCNE accredited Bachelor of Science in Nursing (BSN) degree program.
+Our BSN program has no prerequisites and is designed to be completed in three years of year-round study – giving you the opportunity to earn your degree faster than at a traditional four-year institution.

 Chamberlain College of Nursing's Bachelor of Science in Nursing (BSN) degree program enables students to earn their BSN degree in as few as three years of year-round study instead of the typical four years with summers off, allowing students to enter the workforce sooner than their peers at other higher education institutions.

 *For the calendar year ending 2018, the Chamberlain Columbus Campus average NCLEX first –time pass rate for BSN graduates was 97.62%.